 - Nextion library

 Nextion Editor is a Windows based drag and drop tool for creation Nextion GUI in real time, as you can see what you are building.
 Here is the fun begins, so let’s get started 😎 .
 Download Nextion Editor and install it.
+Download Nextion HMI file for current project and open it with Nextion Editor.
 Follow the video tutorial for rest of demonstration.
-Download Nextion HMI file for current project from “Downloads” section below.

-Download Nextion Library (Link is under “Downloads” section below) and install it.
-Download .ino file for this tutorial under download section.
+Download Nextion Library and install it.
+Download .ino file from Nextion Example Sketch zip file.
 If you are using your own sketch, use the baud rate of 9600 in “void setup” function i.e. Serial.begin(9600); Follow the video for rest of the demonstration.